“I don’t care how long it takes to get rid of my acne” – said no one ever!

 Exactly how long it’s going to take for those spots to disappear depends on the type of acne you’ve got as well as how you’re managing it.

-In mild cases that can mean a week, but if you have severe or cystic acne, it can take a few months.
+In mild cases that can mean a couple of weeks, but if you have severe or cystic acne, it can take a few months.

 “The upside is with the right treatment you’ll see encouraging results along the way,” says Dr Tam.

 Regardless of what type of acne you have, the right skin care routine can make a huge difference and if you have mild acne, it may be all you need.

 “A good acne skin care routine is one that you’ll stick to and that’s usually a simple one – cleanse, treat, protect,” said Dr Tam.

 There’s no shortage of skin care products which can make finding a suitable one for acne prone skin a bit daunting so enlist some expert help.